State Comparison

 Should I move from South Carolina to Tennessee?

 It depends on your priorities.
-Tennessee wins in 7 of 16 metrics we compared.
+South Carolina wins in 8 of 16 metrics we compared.
 Use our free calculators to model your specific financial scenario — including salary, property tax, and cost of living for each state.

 Related Comparisons